 In its purest form, P2P file sharing is you taking something off of someone’s computer and other people doing the same with yours.
 When computers connect to each other, information is passed between them that help identifies each computer.

-There have been many cases of people who have hacked through that connection and stolen names, birthdates, and even social security numbers.
+There have been cases of hackers who stole names, birthdates, and even social security numbers using this connection.
 In other cases, people have been known to sneak viruses into their seeds, sending them out to the people who belong to the same swarm.

 A less malicious risk is copyright laws.
 Unless you’re an international lawyer who specializes in copyright infringement, it could be very confusing trying to wrap your head around what is a legal and an illegal download.
 File sharing itself isn’t illegal, but there are some serious repercussions if you use it to download something illegally.